SCOTT DETROW, HOST:

-MICHAEL SULLIVAN: Khet Thi was an engineer by training, a job he quit a decade ago to focus on his real love - poetry.
+MICHAEL SULLIVAN, BYLINE: Khet Thi was an engineer by training, a job he quit a decade ago to focus on his real love - poetry.
 He opened an ice cream and cake shop to finance his habit, married a local girl and wrote, says his friend and fellow poet Nyein Chan.

 NYEIN CHAN: (Through interpreter) Before the coup, he wrote poems about love, about life.
 But after, all he wrote about was the revolution.

-SULLIVAN: In early March, one of Khet Thi's friends, a poet named K Za Win, was killed by security forces with a bullet to the head.
+SULLIVAN: In early March, one of Khet Thi's friends, a poet named K Za Win was killed by security forces with a bullet to the head.
 Shortly after Khet Thi wrote what would become his most famous and viral poem.

 CHAN: (Through interpreter) Thi went to K Za Win's funeral and read his poem at the service.
 It went, they shoot in the head, but they don't know the revolution is in the heart.